 The ability to set up bill pay makes it easier to manage your monthly expenses.
 And a regular savings or checking account allows you to put your bills on autopay.
 This way, you avoid forgetting about due dates and you’re less likely to deal with late fees.

-Personal Capital doesn’t offer bill pay at this time, either.
+Empower doesn’t offer bill pay at this time, either.

 But while this program lacks some basic features like a debit card and bill pay, the company hopes to offer these tools soon, according to its website.

 You should also consider whether you’re okay with an online cash management program.